The MIR master’s course is offered to European and third country-students who fulfil the following requirements:

 Other constraints are taken into account when allocating EMJMD scholarships:

-- No more than three students from the same nationality can be selected in the main list
+- No more than three students from the same nationality can be selected in the main list with the same type of scholarship.

 Among eligible candidates, the selection will be performed using the following criteria, with the numerical weight and evidence of each item indicated: